 - Use rich snippets to increase click-through rates according to the users’ attention criteria

-- Use BreadCrumb for shaping the URL Section of the Snippet in a logical way.
+- Use Breadcrumb for shaping the URL Section of the Snippet logically.

 - Use quality images and videos to take more SERP Uniqueness in the eyes of users.